HB9HIL/cloudlog-install/README.md

 # cloudlog Install Script

-This Install Script is installing https://github.com/magicbug/Cloudlog on a Debian/Ubuntu System Supports English and German Language
+This Install Script is installing https://github.com/magicbug/Cloudlog on a Debian/Ubuntu System.

+Supports English and German Language

 ### Usage